Have you ever had realtors not respond?

-So, when making initial contact, let them know these things:
+So, when making initial contact, let them know:

 1 – You have the funds or mortgage lined up and available now (as in, you don’t need to sell your house first, you’re not waiting for your child to graduate from university or anything like that.)